Sección Femenina: Education

 One of the goals of the Women's Section was to use fascist ideology about the role of women and Falange's teachings in a woman's individual agency to attract leftist women who were seeking to enjoy some semblance of the freedoms they had enjoyed during the 1920s and 1930s.
 They did this in part through educational efforts and providing a political outlet.
+The group also published a monthly magazine entitled Consigna to achieve its educational goals.

 The Women's Section continued to build schools in the post-war period.
 Pilar, serving as a link between her brother and Falangist originalism, ensured the organization's survival even as it lost some of its early impetus and grew exceptionally in size.
 Opportunities to work, study or travel required taking classes on cooking, sewing, childcare and the role of women before they were granted.
 If women did not take or pass these classes, they were denied these opportunities.

 The Women's Section promoted the idea that the only people who could educate Spain's youngsters.
 The impact of this was that Sección Femenina encouraged women into secondary and university education so they could impart knowledge to the next generation.
 This could become problematic at times as there was a fine line in Falangist thinking between seeking education for practical reasons and seeking knowledge for the sake of knowledge in the vein of Second Republic feminists.

 Pilar Primo de Rivera attended the 1943 National Council of Spanish Education Service as the leader of the Women's Section.
 While an influential leader at the first edition of the National Council, she took pains to make sure her rhetoric was that which indicated a subordinate role because she was a woman.
 She said of women's education at the conference, "In regard to the role of women in the Party, we should unilaterally consider the condition of woman, and as a secondary thing her profession, work, etcetera, because even if she is a good worker, a good student, or a good teacher, principally, she is a woman, with a determined goal to accomplish, that, sometimes, accidentally, brings her to the University and to the workplace."
 She continued, arguing that women had never offered anything as they lacked intelligence and creativity, that they never discovered anything, and that they needed guidance from men to interpret information.